Cancer Support Services

-In collaboration with local physicians and community partners, the Cancer Center offers a number of preventive screenings throughout the year including screenings for skin cancer and prostate cancer.
-Additionally, the Center provides educational opportunities focusing on topics such as colon cancer.
+In collaboration with local physicians and community partners, the Cancer Center offers a number of PREVENTIVE SCREENINGS throughout the year, including screenings for skin cancer and prostate cancer.
+Additionally, the Cancer Center provides educational opportunities focusing on topics such as colon cancer.
 All screenings are free and open to the public.
-Underinsured and uninsured are encouraged to participate.
+Under-insured and uninsured individuals and families are encouraged to participate.

 Road to Recovery

-For additional information, please call 1-888-227-6333.
+For additional information or to arrange for a ride, please call 1-888-227-6333 or visit the American Cancer Society's Road to Recovery webpage.
 Patients and families can call directly for more information or to schedule rides.
 Note: Five business days notice is required.